Psychology

 HTBA

-PSYC 741a or b, Research Topics in Emotion and RelationshipsMargaret Clark
+PSYC 741a, Research Topics in Emotion and RelationshipsMargaret Clark

 Members of this laboratory read, discuss, and critique current theoretical and empirical articles on relationships and on emotion (especially those relevant to the functions emotions serve within relationships).
 In addition, ongoing research on these topics is discussed along with designs for future research.